awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/control-access-using-iam.md

 + Use `aws:RequestTag/tag-key: tag-value` to require that a specific tag be present \(or not present\) in a request\.
 + Use `aws:TagKeys [tag-key, ...]` to require that specific tag keys be present \(or not present\) in a request\.

-To view an example policy for controlling access to an Auto Scaling group based on the tags on that Auto Scaling group, see [Control Which Scaling Policies Can Be Deleted](security_iam_id-based-policy-examples.md#policy-example-delete-policy)\.
+To view an example policy for controlling access to an Auto Scaling group based on the tags on that Auto Scaling group, see [Control which scaling policies can be deleted](security_iam_id-based-policy-examples.md#policy-example-delete-policy)\.

-For additional examples for controlling access based on tags, see [Amazon EC2 Auto Scaling Identity\-Based Policy Examples](security_iam_id-based-policy-examples.md)\.
+For additional examples for controlling access based on tags, see [Amazon EC2 Auto Scaling identity\-based policy examples](security_iam_id-based-policy-examples.md)\.

-## Amazon EC2 Auto Scaling IAM Roles<a name="security_iam_service-with-iam-roles"></a>
+## Amazon EC2 Auto Scaling IAM roles<a name="security_iam_service-with-iam-roles"></a>

 An [IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) is an entity within your AWS account that has specific permissions\.

-### Using Temporary Credentials with Amazon EC2 Auto Scaling<a name="security_iam_service-with-iam-roles-tempcreds"></a>
+### Using temporary credentials with Amazon EC2 Auto Scaling<a name="security_iam_service-with-iam-roles-tempcreds"></a>

 You can use temporary credentials to sign in with federation, assume an IAM role, or to assume a cross\-account role\.
 You obtain temporary security credentials by calling AWS STS API operations such as [AssumeRole](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html) or [GetFederationToken](https://docs.aws.amazon.com/STS/latest/APIReference/API_GetFederationToken.html)\.

 Amazon EC2 Auto Scaling supports using temporary credentials\.

-### Service\-Linked Roles<a name="security_iam_service-with-iam-roles-service-linked"></a>
+### Service\-linked roles<a name="security_iam_service-with-iam-roles-service-linked"></a>

 Service\-linked roles allow AWS services to access resources in other services to complete an action on your behalf\.
 Service\-linked roles appear in your IAM account and are owned by the service\.
 An IAM administrator can view but not edit the permissions for service\-linked roles\.

 Amazon EC2 Auto Scaling supports service\-linked roles\.
-For details about creating or managing Amazon EC2 Auto Scaling service\-linked roles, see [Service\-Linked Roles for Amazon EC2 Auto Scaling](autoscaling-service-linked-role.md)\.
+For details about creating or managing Amazon EC2 Auto Scaling service\-linked roles, see [Service\-linked roles for Amazon EC2 Auto Scaling](autoscaling-service-linked-role.md)\.

-### Service Roles<a name="security_iam_service-with-iam-roles-service"></a>
+### Service roles<a name="security_iam_service-with-iam-roles-service"></a>

 This feature allows a service to assume a [service role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-service-role) on your behalf\.
 This role allows the service to access resources in other services to complete an action on your behalf\.
 An IAM administrator can change the permissions for this role\.
 However, doing so might break the functionality of the service\.

 Amazon EC2 Auto Scaling supports service roles for lifecycle hook notifications\.
-For more information, see [Amazon EC2 Auto Scaling Lifecycle Hooks](lifecycle-hooks.md)\.
+For more information, see [Amazon EC2 Auto Scaling lifecycle hooks](lifecycle-hooks.md)\.

-### Choosing an IAM Role in Amazon EC2 Auto Scaling<a name="security_iam_service-with-iam-roles-choose"></a>
+### Choosing an IAM role in Amazon EC2 Auto Scaling<a name="security_iam_service-with-iam-roles-choose"></a>

 If you have previously created an IAM role that your applications running on Amazon EC2 can assume, you can choose this role when you create a launch template or launch configuration\.
 Amazon EC2 Auto Scaling provides you with a list of roles to choose from\.
 When creating these roles, it's important to associate least privilege IAM policies that restrict access to the specific API calls that the application requires\.
-For more information, see [IAM Role for Applications That Run on Amazon EC2 Instances](us-iam-role.md)\.
+For more information, see [IAM role for applications that run on Amazon EC2 instances](us-iam-role.md)\.